quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-21_07-59-26.png)

-> For this lab, we are using a very simple API created specifically for lab and learning puropose.
+> For this lab, we are using a very simple API created specifically for lab and learning purpose.
 This API has only one method, which is why only one action is displayed.
 In reality, most commercial applications you attempt to integrate will have tens or even hundreds of methods in their API.
 You will be able to select the methods you want to leverage from ServiceNow and create Spoke Actions for them.

 Select the ** Check if a user exists** (1) Action then click **Publish** (2)